fxg42/groovyschema/README.md

 ### pattern

-Validates that the string instance matches the passed-in regular expression:
+Validates that the instance matches the specified regular expression:

 ```groovy
 def schema = [